 Your Comfort Zone

-If you want to reach any goal, if you want to be successful, if you want to amaze yourself, you must be willing to get out of your comfort zone.
-You’ll know you have done this when feel a twinge of panic, your heart rate sharply rises, you break into a drop sweat, and you feel nervous.
+If you want to make a change, you must be willing to get out of your comfort zone.
+Sounds cliche, but it is real.
+You will know you have done this when feel a twinge of panic, your heart rate sharply rises, you break into a drop sweat, and you feel nervous.
 Embrace it.
 Or at least don’t run from it.

 Getting out of your comfort zone reminds me of a story called “The Black Door”.

 The Black Door

 A Persian General has the enemy spy placed against the wall as the firing squad takes aim and readies themselves to shoot upon the given order.

 He slowly walks up to the spy and says, “I’m going to give you a choice about your fate.
 You can take the firing squad that is ready to carry out your sentence, or you can take what waits for you behind that Black Door.”

 The spy asks, “What is behind the Black Door?”